nanotheorygroup/MACE-Multiple-Walkers-Metadynamics-ASE-PLUMED/README.md

    - Monitor the simulations of all the walkers to ensure that all the metastable states and transitions of interest are being explored.

 4. Analyze the Results and Post-Processing:
+   - Use PLUMED tools to analyze the CVs and the bias potentials.
+   - Generate the free energy surface by summing up all the bias potentials or reweighing the biases applied.
+   - Check the convergence of the results.